TeonLucas/go-curl-static-docker/README.md

 # go-curl-static-docker
-Statically linked libcurl example in Go language, deployed in an empty docker container
+How to link Go with static C library, to deploy in an empty docker image

-## Static linking for small containers
+## Static linking for "FROM scratch" containers
 Go language is designed to readily build statically linked programs.
-Such exectuables have no dependencies on the OS, and don't require the existance of any lib directories.
-This is ideal for deploying a micro-service, resulting in smaller and more secure containers.
-Our sample App's Docker image is less than 6MB.
+Such exectuables have no dependencies on the OS, and don't require the existance of any lib directories, so can be deployed on an empty (FROM scratch) docker image.

+This is ideal for establishing a secure micro-service, it also results in a smaller container size which is more efficient for scaling.
+Our sample application's Docker image is less than 6MB.

 They easy way to link statically is to set the environment variable CGO_ENABLED=0 when building with Go.
 However, there are times when you would like to use a C library, and thus cannot disable CGO.
 You can still use C support in Go, and link with static libraries, as follows:
 ```sh